kendryte/nncase/docs/USAGE.md

         --max-allocator-solve-secs
                             max optimal layout solve time in secs used by allocators, 0 means don't use solver, default is 60

+        --calibrate-method  calibrate method: e.g. no_clip, l2, default is
+                            no_clip

     infer
         <input file>        input kmodel